quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 #### 2. From Cloud
-You can open a file by passing a URL to `fromURL` method:
+You can open a file by passing a URL to the `fromURL` method:

 ``` php
 $video = $ffmpeg->fromURL("https://www.aminyazdanpanah.com/my_sweetie.mp4");
 ```

-Also, the path to save the file, the method of request, and [request options](http://docs.guzzlephp.org/en/stable/request-options.html) can be passed to the method.
+Also, the path to save the file, the method of the request, and [request options](http://docs.guzzlephp.org/en/stable/request-options.html) can be passed to the method.

 ``` php
 $api = 'https://www.aminyazdanpanah.com/api/v1.0';